tinymce/tinymce-docs/general-configuration-guide/use-tinymce-distraction-free.md

 ---
 layout: default
-title: Inlite theme
-title_nav: Inlite
+title: 04.
+Use TinyMCE Distraction-free
 description: Theme that renders a light weight UI for inline editing.
-keywords: theme inlite
+keywords: theme inlite distraction-free
 ---

+The **Distraction-free** theme is responsible for rendering the editor lightweight inline mode.
+This is an optional more lightweight distraction-free UI for the editor.
+It provides options to quickly insert links, images, and tables into your content.
+For a sample view of this mode, visit the [Distraction-free Editor]({{ site.baseurl }}/demo/editor-dfree/) example page.

 The `inlite` theme is responsible for rendering the editor lightweight inline mode.
-The current default theme is called [modern]({{ site.baseurl }}/themes/modern/) this is an optional more lightweight distraction-free UI for the editor.
+The current default theme is called [Classic]({{ site.baseurl }}./use-tinymce-classic).
+This is an optional more lightweight distraction-free UI for the editor.

 ##### Example: